Abdelaziz-Mohammed/Shopy-E-Commerce/README.md

 # Shopy E-Commerce App

 ## 📌 Project Overview
-This is a fully functional e-commerce web application built using React and React Router.
+This is a fully functional and responsive e-commerce web application built using React, React Router, and Tailwind CSS.
-It allows users to browse products, view details, add/remove items from the cart, and proceed to checkout.
-The app uses a JSON file stored in the public folder as a mock database.

 ## 🚀 Features
-- Display products dynamically from a JSON file
-- View product details with images, prices, and categories
-- Add/remove products from the shopping cart
+-
+-
-- Increase/decrease product quantities
+-
-- Checkout page with multiple payment options
-- Responsive design for seamless experience across devices

 ## 🛠️ Technologies Used
 - **React.js**